SLE partition functions via conformal welding of random surfaces: Introduction

 For $W>0$, the two-pointed quantum disk of weight $W$, {whose law is denoted by $\Md_2(W)$}, is a quantum surface with two boundary marked points introduced in~\cite{DMS14,AHS20}, which has finite quantum area and length.
 The surface is simply connected when $W\ge\frac{\gamma^2}{2}$, and consists of a chain of countably many disks when $W\in(0,\frac{\gamma^2}{2})$.
 For the special case $W=2$, the two boundary marked points are \emph{quantum typical} with respect to the LQG boundary length measure~\cite[Proposition A.8]{DMS14}.
 By sampling additional marked points from the boundary quantum length measure, we obtain multiply marked quantum disks.
-For $m\ge1$, we write $\QD_{0,m}$ for the law of the LQG disks with $m$ marked points on the boundary sampled from the LQG length measure; see Definition~\ref{def:QD} for a precise description.
+For $m\ge1$, we write $\QD_{m}$ for the law of the LQG disks with $m$ marked points on the boundary sampled from the LQG length measure; see Definition~\ref{def:QD} for a precise description.

 As shown in~\cite{cercle2021unit,AHS21}, the quantum disks can be alternatively described in terms of LCFT.
-The \emph{Liouville field} $\LF_\bbH$ is an infinite measure on the space of generalized functions on $\bbH$ obtained by an additive perturbation of the GFF.
-For $i=1,...,m$ and $(\beta_i,s_i)\in\bbR\times\partial\bbH$, we can make sense of the measure $\LF_\bbH^{(\beta_i,s_i)_i}(d\phi) = \prod_i e^{\frac{\beta_i}{2}\phi(s_i)}\LF_\bbH(d\phi)$ via regularization and renormalization, which leads to the notion of \emph{Liouville fields with boundary insertions}.
+The \emph{Liouville field} $\LF_\bbH$ is an infinite measure on the space of generalized functions on $\bbH$ obtained by an additive perturbation of the GFF. {For $(\beta_i,s_i)\in\bbR\times\partial\bbH$,\ $i=1,...,m$}, we can make sense of the measure $\LF_\bbH^{(\beta_i,s_i)_i}(d\phi) = \prod_i e^{\frac{\beta_i}{2}\phi(s_i)}\LF_\bbH(d\phi)$ via regularization and renormalization, which leads to the notion of \emph{Liouville fields with boundary insertions}.
 See Definition~\ref{def-lf-H-bdry} and Lemma~\ref{lm:lf-insertion-bdry}.
 For $W_1,W_2,W_3>0$, as introduced in~\cite{ASY22}, the \emph{quantum triangle} of weights $W_1,W_2,W_3$ is a finite volume quantum surface with three marked points on the boundary whose law is denoted by $\QT(W_1,W_2,W_3)$.
 The definition is based on Liouville fields with three boundary insertions; see Section~\ref{subsec:QT} for a precise definition.

 Now we briefly recap the \emph{conformal welding} of quantum surfaces, as studied in~\cite{She16a,DMS14,AHS20,ASY22}.
-Let $\mathcal{M}^1, \mathcal{M}^2$ be measures on quantum surfaces with boundary marked points.
+Let $\mathcal{M}^1, \mathcal{M}^2$ be measures on {the space of} quantum surfaces with boundary marked points.
 For $i=1,2$, fix some boundary arcs $e_1, e_2$ such that $e_i$ are boundary arcs on samples from $\mathcal{M}^i$, and define the measure $\mathcal{M}^i(\ell_i)$ via the disintegration